PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-08 07:52:22
+Last updated: 2024-04-08 07:52:59
-Random Quote: Out there, I don't stand a chance.
-I do in here. - Jang Deok-su
+Random Quote: You have to be as bad as them above in order to survive. - Polly Gray